Baltimore officer was negligent in black man's death: prosecutor

 Although Gray told Porter he could not breathe, the officer ignored his requests for medical aid as well as a department order mandating that detainees be secured with a seat belt, Schatzow said.

-“When Mr. Gray went into the van, there was nothing wrong with his spine,” Schatzow told the jury of eight women and four men.
-“When he was taken out of the van, he couldn’t breathe, he was unconscious, no heartbeat.”
+“When he was taken out of the van, he couldn’t breathe, he was unconscious, no heartbeat,” Schatzow told the jury of eight women and four men.

 Porter also had been trained at the police academy to give medical assistance to people who request it and to secure detainees in vehicles with seat belts.

-The officer’s lawyer, Gary Proctor, said other officers such as the van driver and arresting officers likely were responsible for ensuring that Gray was secured, not Porter.
+The officer’s lawyer, Gary Proctor, said other officers such as the van driver and arresting officers likely were responsible for ensuring that Gray was secured.

 In the courtroom, Gray’s mother and two other women wept quietly while Schatzow spoke.
 Gray’s stepfather was also present.

-The first witness was Alice Carson Johnson, an instructor at the Baltimore Police Academy.
+The first witness was Alice Carson Johnson, an instructor at the Baltimore Police Academy, who was questioned by prosecutor Janet Bledsoe about Porter’s medical and other training.

-Gray’s death followed police killings of black men in other cities, including New York and Ferguson, Missouri.
-The deaths gave rise to the Black Lives Matter movement, which has staged more than year of mostly peaceful protests across the United States.
+Under cross-examination by defense lawyer Joseph Murtha, Johnson said she had no record of Porter taking refresher courses after leaving the academy.